telerik/kendo-theme-default/README.md

 If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 *Copyright © 2017 Telerik AD.
 All rights reserved.*

-## Overview

-The Kendo UI Default Theme is a SCSS-based theme for the Kendo UI components.

 ## Basic Usage